itom-project/plugins/Ximea/docs/ximea.rst

 * itom setup 3.1.0: This plugin has been compiled using the Ximea API 4.10.2
 * itom setup 3.2.1: This plugin has been compiled using the Ximea API 4.16
 * itom setup 4.0.0: This plugin has been compiled using the Ximea API 4.18.04
+* itom setup 4.1.0: This plugin has been compiled using the Ximea API 4.18.04